ahstat/ahstat.github.io/_posts/2018-04-11-RNN-Keras-understanding-computations.md

 ## Part B: Explanation of simple RNN

-Simple RNN is the simplest way for a neural network to keep information along time (indexed with $$t$$).
+*Simple RNN* is the simplest way for a neural network to keep information along time (indexed with $$t$$).
-Information is stored in the hidden variable $$h$$ and is updated at each time based on new inputs.
+Information is stored in the hidden variable $$h$$ and updated at each time based on new inputs.
 Output is computed from the hidden variable.
-This network is also known as the Elman's network.
+This network is also known as the *Elman's network*.

 In Keras, the command lines: